FinCube-23/DAO-Proposal-Governance/backend/user-management-service/readme.md

 ## Role-Based Access Control (RBAC) Model

-This project implements a **Role-Based Access Control (RBAC) model** using [OpenFGA](https://openfga.dev/).
-The model defines roles and their associated permissions at the **organization level**, ensuring fine-grained access control for different types of users.
+This project implements a **Role-Based Access Control (RBAC) model** using [OpenFGA](https://openfga.dev/) for modeling and visualizing roles and permissions at the **organization level**, enabling fine-grained access control planning for different types of users.

 ## Authorization Model